Why Your Construction Site Needs a Cell Phone Policy Part 1

 We live in a mobile world.
 With so many useful and entertaining features, we’ve quickly become dependent on our phones.
 This can be problematic when it comes to cell phone use and activities that require our full attention.
 According to a study by the University of North Carolina Highway Safety Research Center 80 percent of the 94 million cell phone owners in the United States use them while driving.
 This is a major factor in the 284,000 accidents per year involving distracted drivers.

 These stats translate to the construction site where the daily use of heavy machinery combined with cell phone use can also have a disastrous impact.
-There are stories of workers who have severed fingers on construction sites because they were using their cell phones while operating a saw.
+There are stories of workers who have severed fingers on construction sites because they were using their cell phones while operating a saw among other stories.
 For worker safety, among other reasons, it’s important to have cell phone policy on your construction site.
-Having a cell phone policy can have a legal impact as well so it’s a good idea to seek the assistance of an Orlando construction lawyer to help produce it.
+Having a cell phone policy can also have a legal impact so it’s a good idea to seek the assistance of an Orlando construction lawyer to help produce it.

 Here are a few reasons why a cell phone policy is important for your construction site.
 Part two of this series will focus on additional legal issues surrounding cell phone use.

 A number of reports have indicated that using a cell phone while operating an automobile may be more dangerous than drinking and driving.
 Most sites have policies prohibiting intoxication while working.
 Cell phone use should be prohibited on job sites, especially if workers are using heavy or dangerous equipment.
 Even if workers aren’t operating heavy machinery, cell phone use is dangerous because it’s important to stay focused to avoid contact with vehicles or machinery.